sourcegraph/handbook/content/company-info-and-process/communication/content_guidelines/style_and_mechanics.md

 - With Sourcegraph Universal Code Search you can...
 - You can search across all your repositories with Universal Code Search.
 - Companies benefit from a universal code search tool because...
-- Sourcegraph Batch Changes are...
-Batch Changes allow you to...
+- Sourcegraph Batch Changes is...
+Batch Changes allows you to...
 - To create a batch change...

 </div>